taiheon/3dpdf-viewer/README.md

 For questions, suggestions, or collaboration opportunities, please feel free to contact the project maintainers through the GitHub repository.

-Thank you for your interest in the 3D PDF Web Viewer project!
-We look forward to working together to create a powerful and versatile 3D PDF viewing solution.
+Thank you for your interest in the Flawless 3D-PDF Viewer project!
+We look forward to working together to create a powerful and versatile 3D PDF viewing experience.